 If you or a loved one was hurt due to the negligence of a careless physician, our Miami attorney for birth injuries causing infant low heart rate or palpitations can help.
-At The Law Offices of Prosper Shaked, we understand the difficulties and challenges that come with a birth-related injury.
+At Prosper Shaked Accident Injury Attorneys PA, we understand the difficulties and challenges that come with a birth-related injury.
 That is why we dedicate ourselves to fighting aggressively and strategically to get you the compensation you deserve.

 Don’t let an injury take over your life.
 Call our offices right away for dedicated, skilled, and compassionate legal representation.
 Schedule a free and private consultation today with Miami lawyer Prosper Shaked by visiting us online or calling (305) 694-2676.